QuiltMC/enigma/enigma-server/docs/protocol.md

 - `obf_entry`: The value of a node, containing the obfuscated name and descriptor of the entry.
 - `name`: The deobfuscated name of the entry, if it exists, otherwise the empty string.
 - `javadoc`: The documentation for the entry, if it exists, otherwise the empty string.
+- `token_type`: The token type of the entry.
+- `source_plugin_id`: If the name is proposed, the ID of the plugin that proposed the name, otherwise the empty string.
-- `children`: The children of this node
+- `children`: The children of this node.

 ### Message (server-to-client)
 ```c